-An average kit should have at least a driver wood with higher loft, two wedges (a sand wedge definitely), and at minimum, a single putter.
+An average kit should have at least a driver wood with a higher loft, two wedges (a sand wedge definitely), and at minimum, a single putter.
 The rest has some room for ambiguity and personal flair.
-Buying clubs are an expensive affair, and hence one should buy clubs with caution.
+Buying clubs is an expensive affair, and hence one should buy clubs with caution.

 I also figured out that buying clubs based only on verbal advice by someone, and this includes this article, is a grave mistake.
 One should ideally get a feel for all kinds of clubs in the situations they were intended for and then decide based on your personal appraisal.

 This is also difficult for a new player, and that is where golf fittings come in.

 The problem with fairway woods and hybrids is that, unlike other clubs, which are designed with very specific purposes in mind, a hybrid and a woods do basically the same thing with few major differences.